QUALITY DECLARATION - PERINATAL DATA, SUMMARY

 Information on some aspects of statistical quality may be hard to obtain as information on the source data has not been kept over time.
 This is related to the issue of the administrative rather than statistical purpose of the collection of the source data.

 In 2014, the ABS implemented Iris, a new automated coding software product for assisting in the processing of cause of death data, and improved a number of coding practices to realign with international best practice.
-As part of this, the ABS began a review of its method of coding perinatal deaths which, for the 2013, 2014 and 2015 data published in this issue, has meant a change to the method used for assigning an underlying cause of death to neonatal deaths.
-It is advised that data users refer to Changes to Perinatal Death Coding (Technical Note) in Causes of Death, Australia, 2014, for further information on changes to the perinatal dataset.
+As part of this, the ABS began a review of its method of coding perinatal deaths which, for the 2013 and 2014 data published in this issue, has meant a change to the method used for assigning an underlying cause of death to neonatal deaths.
+It is advised that data users refer to the Changes to Perinatal Death Coding Technical Note in this publication, for further information on changes to the perinatal dataset.